NLeSC/python-template/{{cookiecutter.project_name}}/.github/next_steps/04_citation.md

     _The `cffconvert` GitHub action will tell you what it expects to find in `.zenodo.json`, just copy and paste it to a new file named `.zenodo.json`.
 The suggested text ignores CITATION.cff's `version`, `commit`, and `date-released`. `cffconvert` considers these keys `suspect` in the sense that they are often out of date, and there is little purpose to telling Zenodo about these properties: Zenodo already knows._

-1. Whether `.zenodo.json` is valid JSON
+1. Whether `.zenodo.json` is valid JSON.

     _Currently unimplemented, but you can check for yourself on [https://jsonlint.com/](https://jsonlint.com/)._

-1. Whether `CITATION.cff` and `.zenodo.json` contain equivalent data
+1. Whether `CITATION.cff` and `.zenodo.json` contain equivalent data.

     _This final check verifies that the two files are in sync.
 The check ignores CITATION.cff's `version`, `commit`, and `date-released`._